WPI-LNL/lnldb/README.md

 ## Notes

-DB migrations are handled by south

-All WPI specific code hasn't been grafted on yet...
-All views have their functionality written out in """ """
+All server-specific code hasn't and won't be included.
+Use local_settings.py All views have their functionality written out in """ """